Skip to main content

 Details

-You should include a short summary of when to use the form including any links to any detailed guidance a user must read.
+Include a short summary of when to use the form, including links to any related guidance in a call to action box.

 Email HMRC to [ask for the form in Welsh](https://www.gov.uk/government/organisations/hm-revenue-customs/contact/welsh-language-helplines#email).

-If the form is translated into Welsh, you do not need to include this in either the English or Welsh version.
+If the form is translated into Welsh, you do not need to include this, but you must create a Welsh version of the entire page to host the Welsh form.

 Title